spazznolo/spazznolo.github.io/_posts/2023-06-24-goalie-performance-4.md

     - Team systems are assumed to be identical.
 </p>
 <p>
-In this post, I'm going to address the first, second and third outstanding assumptions while proposing one sweeping adjustment to take care of them.
+In this post, I'm going to address the first, second and third outstanding assumptions and then propose one sweeping adjustment to take care of them.
 </p>
 <p>
 <h5>Goalies in the analysis</h5>